 The proceedings of the Federal Supreme Court may vary in terms of duration, but again it might take one to three years before a final decision is reached.

 In the event of mergers between statutory health insurers, the same rules for an appeal apply, with the exception that the Social Courts have competence.

 If they go beyond the regular four-month period for authorising a concentration that had been prohibited by the Federal Cartel Office, they have to decide on the submission within six months.
 Additionally, another prolongation of the six-month period for a further two months is possible.
-The ninth amendment of the ARC has restricted the right to appeal a Ministererlaubnis decision.

-While under the previous rules third parties were admitted to appeal proceedings if their interests were substantially affected by the decision, they now have to claim the violation of individual rights.
+While under previous rules third parties were admitted to appeal proceedings if their interests were substantially affected by the decision, they now have to claim the violation of individual rights.

 The ministerial decision may also be fully appealed to the Higher Regional Court of Düsseldorf.

 The proceedings for an application for ministerial permission do not preclude the appeal against the original decision of the FCO, the deadline for which starts to run only after service of the ministerial decision.

 Regarding the typical timeline for an appeal, see the explanations above.
 Although it is not uncommon to challenge a FCO prohibition decision, in practice, successful appeals are rather rare.
 One example is the Phonak (now Sonova)/GN Resound transaction that was prohibited by the FCO in 2007.
 The Düsseldorf Higher Regional Court confirmed the FCO prohibition, however, was finally overruled by the Federal Supreme Court.